 Don't you brush your teeth regularly?
 Just like that, brush your dog's teeth too.
 Brush their teeth with the vet-recommended toothpaste and toothbrush to avoid problems such as bad breath, tooth loss, pain, periodontal disease, etc. Brushing once a week is considered ideal for keeping their gums healthy and teeth shiny.

-Use Dental Wipes
+Use Dental Cleaning Wipes

 If your dog resists brushing their teeth, then you might prefer using dental wipes.
 It is the easiest and most convenient way to remove the plaque residues off your pet's teeth and treat bad breath.
 MOKAI’s Dental Wipes smell pleasant and are formulated with antimicrobial solutions that remove the plaque and tartar from any corner of your puppy's teeth.
 It even restricts them from building up as well as treating the bad breath.

-Dental care treats are also beneficial, as they limit the buildup of plaque and even freshens up your puppy’s bad breath while they are eating treats and having fun.
+Apart from dental wipes for dogs, dental care treats are also beneficial, as they limit the buildup of plaque and even freshens up your puppy's bad breath while they are eating treats and having fun.

 If you want your furry friend to remain happy, healthy, and give you kisses with a refreshing breath, then it’s important to take action and add dental hygiene and grooming to your dog’s daily routine.
 Always remember that it’s easier to prevent gum and teeth problems, rather than treating dental conditions in dogs.